SabrinaG/curriculum-vitae/README.md

 $ yarn --version
 1.13.0
 ```
-This app is interacting with this [Python API](https://github.com/NickVrgr/LinkedinAPI) and both are running on the same [nginx server](https://www.nginx.com/).
+This app is interacting with this [Python API](https://github.com/NickVrgr/LinkedinAPI).
+Both are running on the same [nginx server](https://www.nginx.com/).
+The deployment of the app can be accessed at [sabrinaguia.pt](https://sabrinaguia.pt/).

 In the project directory, you can run: